 Leftovers are wonderful to have — there’s no need to fuss in the kitchen to make your next meal.
 If you happen to have leftovers of these short ribs, you’re in luck.
 Here are a few tips to store the ribs so they taste just as great when reheated.

-- Freezer: To store cooked ribs for up to three months, freeze in an airtight container.
+- Freezer: To store cooked ribs for up to three months, freeze them in an airtight container.
 Thaw in the refrigerator before reheating.

 More Beef Recipes

-- Air Fryer Steak Bites with Mushrooms – Juicy chunks of beef and mushrooms in worcestershire sauce
+- Air Fryer Steak Bites with Mushrooms – Juicy chunks of beef and mushrooms in Worcestershire sauce

 - Grilled Beef Galbi – Grilled sweet and savory Korean-style short ribs